 The school has worked with four other similar special schools, all graded Good or Outstanding by Ofsted, to compile a Flight Path, which enables us to set targets in English and maths in line with upper quartile progress across the whole data set.
-Using this Flight Path tool, in 2020/21:
+Using this Flight Path tool, in 2021/22:

-- 90% of primary aged pupils achieved better than median progress in spoken language, with average progress in the upper quartile - 73% of all pupils achieved better than median progress in writing, with average progress in the upper quartile - 73% of pupils achieved better than median progress in maths, with average progress in the upper quartile.
+- 92.8% of primary aged pupils achieved better than median progress in spoken language, with average progress in the upper quartile - 83.3% of all pupils achieved better than median progress in writing, with average progress in the upper quartile (up from 73% in 2020/21). - 88% of pupils achieved better than median progress in maths, with average progress in the upper quartile (up from 76% in 2020/21).